 Do NOT buy backpacks with rollers.
 It’s kindergarten friends.
 Students do not need a backpack with any sort of wheels on it.
 We are not using any heavy textbooks or anything more than a few papers.
 Why do I care?
 Well, because some years my classrooms had kids put backpacks on the chairs.
 Wheels make this extremely difficult to do this.
 These bags are also typically a lot bigger and bulkier.
 It’s kindergarten.

 Do NOT buy Trapper Keepers.
 LOL.
 If your child needs a folder for school, please just get them a plastic folder.
 If they need a binder, the teacher will ask for a binder.
 And if they ask for a binder, still don’t get them a Trapper Keeper.

 Do NOT buy shoes with games on them.
 Sigh.
 Who invented these anyways?
 Shoes don’t need Simon Says on them or skates at the bottom.
 OK, that may be fun but it’s definitely a distraction in school.
 And consider, if it’s not distracting for your student who is wearing them, it WILL be distracting to others in the class.

-Teachers really appreciate when families are able to purchase school supplies at the start of the years.
-We are genuinely appreciative of whatever you are able to do, but we want you decisions that support your students learning and help them to be the best they can be in their classroom.
+Teachers really appreciate it when families are able to purchase school supplies at the start of the year.
+We are genuinely appreciative of whatever you are able to do, but we want your decisions that support your student’s learning and help them to be the best they can be in their classroom.
 So all of this is said with love.